skyzh/optd/docs/src/miscellaneous.md

 ## Memo Table

 Obviously, it is not efficient to simply store a mapping from RelNode to the expression id.
-Cannot imaging how many levels of depths will it require to compute a hash of a tree structure.
+Cannot imagine how many levels of depths will it require to compute a hash of a tree structure.

 ## Partial Exploration